ashfaqbarkati786/aks-terraform-keyvault/README.md

 ### What is this Project?

-This project aims to automate the data flow by implementing end-to-end DevOps tooling and methodologies within the AWS cloud for data engineering and analytic projects.
+This project aims to design and implement end-to-end DevOps tooling and methodologies for data engineering and analytics.
+We aim to streamline the data processing workflow and ensure efficient deployment and monitoring of data-related applications, thereby achieving amalgamation of Data and DevOps also known as DataOps.

 ### Why Do We Need This?

 The project addresses the complexities of data processing, ensuring high-quality insights and accelerating time-to-insight.
 By streamlining operations, optimizing costs, and enhancing security and compliance, it aligns with our strategic goals and promotes efficient resource management.
 Proactive monitoring and governance policies further enhance reliability and scalability, empowering us to handle evolving data demands effectively.

 - To enhance our operational footprint across diverse cloud providers such as AWS and establish a cloud-agnostic solution for implementing data engineering and analytics projects.
-- Helpful for future projects in analyzing and identifying the right services/tools from AWS based on advantages and drawbacks.
+- Helpful for Cervello/Kearney future projects in analyzing and identifying the right services/tools from AWS based on advantages and drawbacks.
 - Terraform modules that are project-ready, ensuring they are reusable in new projects.

 ## Prerequisites